project-duga/duga-app/README.md

 - **login** - User can log in in theyr account.
 - **logout** - User can logout from the app.
 - **profile** - User can display theyr account information and edit or delete saved playlists.
-- **editplaylist** - User can edit playlists from the profile
+- **editplaylist** - User can edit profile
 - **deleteplaylist** - User can delete playlists from the profile
 - **swipepage** - User will recieve songs and will be able to add them or not to theyr playlist.
-When the user adds 10 songs, a playlist will be created and stored in our profile.
+When the user adds 5 songs, a playlist will be created and stored in our profile.
 - **playlist** - User will display a playlist stored in the profile.
-Playlist will have a total of 5 songs.
+Playlist will have 5 songs.
-- **playlist** - User can delete songs from the playlist.